KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 The structural boundary of entropic disruption: entropic actors can exhaust functional coherence (\( I_c \to I_{c,\text{min}} \)) and sever the Tether (\( \mathcal{T}_h \to 0 \)) but cannot alter essential orientation (\( \chi \)) or structural signature (\( \Psi \)).

 **Definition 5 (Source Reconnection):**
 The restoration of resonance between the being and their own inward layers — DS / DM (L₃), DP / DL (L₄), EOB (L₅), and where the architecture permits, L₀ (AP / AD) and Supra-L₀ (UP).
 When full Tether severance has occurred, reconnection proceeds through graded stages from embodied restabilization through reflexive recovery to cross-band resonance restoration.
-When the being operates stably at an attained layer, reconnection consists of replenishment and stabilization at that layer without forced declivous return.
+When the being operates stably at an attained layer, reconnection consists of replenishment and stabilization at that layer without requiring re-entry through the more superficial layers.

 **Definition 6 (Bridge Replenishment):**
 Coherence received through C₈ ╫ relational connections, distinguished from entropic mimicry (E₉ ∞⁻) by the diagnostic criterion of reciprocal resonance contra parasitic extraction.